Universal channel coding for general output alphabet: Abstract

 \section{Abstract}

 We propose two types of universal codes that are suited to two asymptotic regimes when the output alphabet is possibly continuous.
 The first class has the property that the error probability decays exponentially fast and we identify an explicit lower bound on the error exponent.
 The other class attains the epsilon-capacity the channel and we also identify the second-order term in the asymptotic expansion.
 The proposed encoder is essentially based on the packing lemma of the method of types.
-For the decoder, we first derive a R\'enyi-divergence version of Clarke and Barron's formula the distance between the true distribution and the Bayesian mixture.
-This result is of independent interest and was not required in the author's previous paper.
+For the decoder, we first derive a R\'enyi-relative-entropy version of Clarke and Barron's formula the distance between the true distribution and the Bayesian mixture, which is of independent interest.
 The universal decoder is stated in terms of this formula and quantities used in the information spectrum method.
 The methods contained herein allow us to analyze universal codes for channels with continuous and discrete output alphabets in a unified manner, and to analyze their performances in terms of the exponential decay of the error probability and the second-order coding rate.